byu-cs-236-classroom-templates/project-3/README.md

 Project 3 code is very algorithmic and specific to interpreting Datalog.
 It does not include repeated code with similar structure that AI can learn, adapt, and repeat.
 As such, you are expected to write all the implementation code in the `Relation` class and `Interpreter` class without AI assist.

-AI may be used to help generate code for the positive and negative tests for the functions in the `Relation` class with the exception that you must **_"Do the math"_** to figure out the input and expected output for each of the tests and only use AI to generate the code to implement the tests.
-We recommend that after you **_"Do the math"_**, you write the code for the negative and positive test for one of the operators.
-Then use that code, with your already computed input and output values for the other tests, to prompt the AI to generate the code for the remaining tests.
+AI may be used to help generate code for tests **after you "Do the math" to figure out the input and expected output**.
+In this application, you figure out the computation with the math, and the AI then generates the test code for your given input and output relations.

-All the tests should appear in `tests/test_relation.py`.
+We recommend that the test code for `eval_queries` be parameterized since the test for each input is the same while there should be least one test for each [input partition](#input-partitioning).

 ## Unit Tests